 - (1) Submittal of application materials.
 The applicant shall submit a completed application and other required materials to the zoning administrator along with the application fee as may be established by the town board. - (2) General notice.
-Consistent with division 2 of article 5, the zoning administrator shall place the matter on the meeting agenda of the plan commission. - (3) Meeting.
-Allowing for proper notice, the plan commission shall consider the application at a regular or special meeting. - (4) Decision.
-The plan commission shall (i) approve the application, (ii) approve the application with conditions, or (iii) deny the application.
-The plan commission may render its decision at the same meeting the matter was initially considered or at a subsequent meeting, but no later than 40 days after the date of the initial meeting unless the applicant agrees to an extension of a specified duration. - (5) Preparation of decision notice.
-Based on the action of the plan commission, the zoning administrator shall prepare a decision notice consistent with this division. - (6) Applicant notification.
-Within a reasonable time following the plan commission's decision, the zoning administrator shall mail the decision notice to the applicant by regular mail. - (7) Public record copy.
-A duplicate copy of the decision notice shall be retained as a public record. - (8) Inclusion in registry.
+Consistent with Division 2 of Article 5, the zoning administrator shall place the matter on the meeting agenda of the plan commission. - (3) Meeting.
+Allowing for proper notice, the plan commission shall consider the application at a regular or special meeting. - (4) Recommendation.
+The plan commission shall make a recommendation to the town board based on the decision criteria in this division to (i) approve the application, (ii) approve the application with conditions, or (iii) deny the application. - (5) Town board meeting.
+Allowing for proper notice, the town board shall consider the application at a regular or special meeting. - (6) Decision.
+The town board shall make a decision based on the decision criteria in this division to (i) approve the application, (ii) approve the application with conditions, or (iii) deny the application.
+The plan commission may render its decision at the same meeting the matter was initially considered or at a subsequent meeting, but no later than 40 days after the date of the initial meeting unless the applicant agrees to an extension of a specified duration.
+A determination that an application is complete means the application is ready for formal review and does not suggest the applicant has provided sufficient information in all regards or preclude the reviewing authority from requesting additional information it deems appropriate. - (7) Preparation of decision notice.
+Based on the action of the town board, the zoning administrator shall prepare a decision notice consistent with this division. - (8) Applicant notification.
+Within a reasonable time following the town board's decision, the zoning administrator shall send the decision notice to the applicant by regular mail or email. - (9) Public record copy.
+A duplicate copy of the decision notice shall be retained as a public record. - (10) Inclusion in registry.
 If the application is approved, the zoning administrator shall include the nonconforming use in the registry authorized in article 12.

-In making its decision, the plan commission shall determine whether there is sufficient evidence to show that (1) the use in question was legally established; (2) such use does not now comply with one or more of the requirements of this chapter; and (3) such use has continued from the date, or approximate date, of establishment to the current date without an interruption of more than 12 continuous months.
+The plan commission in making its recommendation and the town board in making its decision shall determine whether there is sufficient evidence to show that (1) the use in question was legally established; (2) such use does not now comply with one or more of the requirements of this chapter; and (3) such use has continued from the date, or approximate date, of establishment to the current date without an interruption of more than 12 continuous months.